advocations/skype/Skype/ucap/Trusted_Application_API/Webhooks.md

 * **tid** is the tenant id for contoso
 * **iss** is the token issuer, which is AAD's url

 The listener interface on the url can validate the oauth token, checking whether AAD indeed issued and signed the token.
-We recommend you check whether audience matches your AppID uri before accepting the callback request
+We recommend you check whether audience matches your AppID uri before accepting the callback request.

 ### Additional information